zimmertr/Bare-Metal-Kubeadm/README.md

 Bare_Metal_Kubeadm
 =========

+WARNING: This project was a weekend attempt to automate building single node bare metal kubernetes clusters.
+I ended up deciding that idea sucked and went back to virtualization.
+Therefore, this project is deprecated by [TKS](https://github.com/zimmertr/TKS) and will no longer be maintained.

 ## Summary

 This project (BMK) is the successor to [TKS](https://github.com/zimmertr/Bootstrap-Kubernetes-with-QEMU).
 TKS was used for years but became difficult to maintain with continuing infrastructure changes.